mempoolco/spruned/README.md

 #### How it works?

-spruned downloads and store the bitcoin blocks on demand, when you need them, directly from the __peer to peer bitcoin network__.<br/>
+spruned can downloads and store the bitcoin blocks on demand, when you need them, directly from the __peer to peer bitcoin network__.<br/>
-<br />there's a "bootstrap" functionality, to keep the last ~50 (default settings) blocks on the local storage, because
-fetch blocks may require also up to 10 seconds with slow connections, and this "bootstrap mode" reduces latencies on usage.<br />

 You can use bitcoin-cli, or any other RPC client, as if you had bitcoind up & running.<br />